ramishtaha/kubernetes-project-learning/01-beginner/06-health-probes/README.md

-# Project 6: Managing Application Health 🏥
+# 🏥 Project 06: Managing Application Health

+**Difficulty**: 🟢 Beginner
+**Time Estimate**: 60-90 minutes
+**Prerequisites**: Projects 01-05 completed, basic application debugging knowledge

+## � Overview

+Implement comprehensive health monitoring for your Kubernetes applications!
+This project demonstrates how to use liveness, readiness, and startup probes to ensure your applications are running correctly and can handle traffic appropriately.
+Learn essential patterns for application reliability and observability.

-## 📚 Learning Objectives
+## 🎯 Learning Objectives

-By the end of this project, you will understand:
+By the end of this project, you will:
-- The importance of health checks in Kubernetes applications
+- Understand the importance of health checks in Kubernetes applications
-- The difference between liveness, readiness, and startup probes
+- Implement liveness, readiness, and startup probes
-- How to implement different probe mechanisms (HTTP, TCP, exec)
+- Use different probe mechanisms (HTTP, TCP, exec)
-- Best practices for configuring health check parameters
+- Configure appropriate probe parameters and timing
-- How to troubleshoot common health probe issues
+- Troubleshoot common health probe issues
+- Learn best practices for application health monitoring
+- Understand probe behavior during deployments and failures

 ## 🎯 Project Overview